INCF/incf.dai/trunk/README.txt

 should always be available.
-The first argument here is to override the version specification which is not supported for 'GetCapabilities' calls.
+The first argument here is to override the version specification which is not supported for ``GetCapabilities`` calls.
 Second is the name of the request to be invoked at the hub.
-For convenience 'GetCapabilities' is also provided as a method on the hub proxy itself.
+For convenience ``GetCapabilities`` is also provided as a method on the hub proxy itself.

 >>> myhub.GetCapabilities()  # doctest: +ELLIPSIS